raspberrypilearning/comic-character/en/step_8.md

 --- task ---

-Use an `if else` statement to handle the out of range issues;
+Use an `if` statement with an `else if` statement to handle the out of range issues.

 --- code ---
 ---